-According to the International Energy Agency, electric motors account for over 40 percent of world electricity consumption.
-They are by far the largest consumers of end-use electricity and are responsible for more than 6,000 megatonnes of carbon dioxide emissions annually - equivalent to the yearly emissions of more than 1 billion cars.
+According to the International Energy Agency, motor-driven systems account for 40 percent of electricity consumption globally.
+Motor-driven systems are by far the largest consumers of end-use electricity, responsible for more than 6,000 megatonnes of CO2 emissions annually - equivalent to the yearly emissions of more than 1 billion cars.

-By recognizing and promoting the world’s most energy-efficient electric motors, the SEAD competition will help buyers make informed purchasing decisions that can lower energy bills and spur greater innovation among manufacturers.
+By recognizing and promoting super-efficient electric motors, the SEAD competition helps buyers make informed purchasing decisions that can lower energy bills and spur greater innovation among manufacturers.

 This international competition identified motors that demonstrated the greatest energy efficiency in each of three regions – Australia, India, and North America.
 An overall international winner was also named for the most efficient induction motor in two size categories.